simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Can help automation of new accounts
     - Can create new accounts via Organizations, or invite existing accounts
 - Consolidated billing
+- Organization divided into Organizational Units, (can have multiple layers)
+- SCPs are applied at an OU or Org level

 ### Tags & Resource Groups
 - Tags are Key-Value pair metadata for AWS resources